How have school lunches changed in Britain?

 As trends in food and health continue to develop, we’re looking back on what school lunches looked like in each decade over the past 50 years and to see how options have evolved and improved in today’s schools.

 When we think of the 1970s, flared jeans, Abba and the decade that brought us Grease come to mind, but when it comes to school lunches, some of the most popular school lunch options include; fish and chips, liver with mashed potatoes, ice cream with jelly, jam roly-poly with custard and rice pudding.

 The rise in takeaway options during the 70s saw items such as fish and chips added to school menus and becoming more accessible for all.
 However, processed food in school was still in its infancy during this era, leaving room for hearty meals cooked from scratch.

 Image credit: Teaching Abroad

-The 80s saw huge changes to the school lunch menu, many of which weren’t so welcome.
-During this decade, Prime Minister Margaret Thatcher ended entitlement for free school meals for thousands of families across the UK, leading to a significant drop in lunch nutrition value and quality.
+The 80s saw significant changes to school lunches, many of which weren’t so welcome.
+During this decade, Prime Minister Margaret Thatcher ended free school meal entitlement for thousands of families across the UK, leading to a significant drop in lunch nutrition value and quality.

-Ask any adult who attended school in the 90s what their favourite lunch options were and we’re sure turkey twizzlers, pink custard, rectangular pizzas and jam roly-polys would be thrown into the mix.
-Whilst options such as pizza and jam roly-polys remain on today’s menus, it’s safe to say that turkey twizzlers remain a thing of the past.
+Ask any adult who attended school in the 90s what their favourite lunch options were, and we’re sure Turkey Twizzlers, pink custard, rectangular pizzas and jam roly-polys appear on the list.
+Whilst options such as pizza and jam roly-polys remain on today’s menus: Turkey Twizzlers are a thing of the past.

 Image credit: Teaching Abroad

-Technology has also had a big impact on food choices, with pre-ordering software allowing pupils to order their favourite food in advance ready to pick up at lunchtime, reducing queueing time and reducing the risk of pupils missing out on their favourite food.
+Technology has also had a significant impact on food choices, with pre-ordering software allowing pupils to order their favourite food in advance, ready to pick up at lunchtime, reducing queueing time and reducing the risk of pupils missing out on their favourite food.